lauvergn/QuantumModelLib/ReadMe.txt

       QuantumModelLib_path contains the path of the QuantumModelLib

- 3) In your fortan code
+ 3) In your Fortan code

- In the following, it shows how to initialize, compute with the driver subroutines (only the full library is needed, the Fortran module files are not required)
+ In the following, it shows how to initialize, compute with the driver subroutines (the full library is needed, the Fortran module files are not required)

  3a1) Initialization of the model (the Potential)